Enjoy access to airport lounges around the world for free with your credit card.

 Here, you can compare and apply for credit cards that come with complimentary airport lounge entry.
 We also look at the common requirements you need to meet to get airport lounge access with you card, popular lounges and pros and cons so you can find the right card for your needs.

 ANZ Credit Card Offer

-With ANZ Frequent Flyer Black, enjoy two complimentary airport lounge visits per year, overseas travel insurance cover, 50,000 bonus Qantas Points on signup and discounted annual fee in the first year.
+With ANZ Frequent Flyer Black, enjoy two complimentary airport lounge visits per year, 75,000 bonus Qantas Points on signup and $0 annual fee in the first year.

 - $0 p.a. annual fee for the first year ($425 p.a. thereafter) annual fee

 - Up to 55 days interest free

 Compare credit cards with free airport lounge access